zhangyhuaee/KinD/README.md

 3. numpy, PIL

 ### Test ###
-First download the pre-trained checkpoints from [BaiduNetdisk]](https://pan.baidu.com/s/1c4ZLYEIoR-8skNMiAVbl_A) or [google drive](https://drive.google.com/open?id=1-ljWntl7FExf6BSQtl5Mz3rMGWgnXDz4), then just run
+First download the pre-trained checkpoints from [BaiduNetdisk](https://pan.baidu.com/s/1c4ZLYEIoR-8skNMiAVbl_A) or [google drive](https://drive.google.com/open?id=1-ljWntl7FExf6BSQtl5Mz3rMGWgnXDz4), then just run
 ```shell
 python evaluate.py
 ```
 Our pre-trained model has changed.
 Thus, the results have some difference with the report in our paper.
 However, you can adjust the illumination ratio to get better results.

 ### Train ###
 The original LOLdataset can be downloaded from [here](https://daooshee.github.io/BMVC2018website/).
 We rearrange the original LOLdataset and add several all-zero images to improve the decomposition results and restoration results.
-The new dataset can be download by BaiduNetdisk from [here](https://pan.baidu.com/s/1sn3vWJ2I5U2dlVUD7eqIBQ) or [here](https://drive.google.com/open?id=1-MaOVG7ylOkmGv1K4HWWcrai01i_FeDK).
+The new dataset can be download by BaiduNetdisk from [BaiduNetdisk](https://pan.baidu.com/s/1sn3vWJ2I5U2dlVUD7eqIBQ) or [google drive](https://drive.google.com/open?id=1-MaOVG7ylOkmGv1K4HWWcrai01i_FeDK).
 Save training pairs of LOL dataset under './LOLdataset/our485/' and save evaluating pairs under './LOLdataset/eval15/'.
 For training, just run
 ```shell
 python decomposition_net_train.py
 python adjustment_net_train.py